City-of-Helsinki/mlops-template/README.md

 5. Push

-6. Make your Git repository public
+6. Make your Git repository public (github doc pages are only available for public projects.
+You can also try to build the doc pages locally with jekyll)

 7. View the github pages https://city-of-helsinki.github.io/ml_project_template/ (modify according to your project)